-The ERA is administered by an Executive Director who reports to NMERB Board.
-The Board is made up of nine (9) members;
+The ERA is administered by an Executive Director who reports to NMERB Board of Trustees.
+The Board is made up of nine members:

-- The Secretary of the Public Education Department or designee, - The Secretary of the Higher Education Department or designee, - The State Treasurer or designee, - Two (2) members appointed by the Governor, - One (1) member elected by the New Mexico National Education Association, - One (1) member elected by the New Mexico Association of University Professors, - One (1) member elected by the American Federation of Teachers New Mexico, and - One (1) member elected by the New Mexico Association of Educational Retirees.
+- The Secretary of the Public Education Department or designee, - The Secretary of the Higher Education Department or designee, - The State Treasurer or designee, - Two members appointed by the Governor, - One member elected by the New Mexico National Education Association, - One member elected by the New Mexico Association of University Professors, - One member elected by the American Federation of Teachers New Mexico, and - One member elected by the New Mexico Association of Educational Retirees.

-A professional staff of approximately 90 employees oversees the plan's investments, provides education and outreach about the plan to NMERB members, processes pension payments, receives contributions from employers, processes retirement refund and disability applications, maintains members' records, provides administrative service support for the agency, and responds to inquiries from active, inactive, and retired NMERB members.
+A professional staff of 91 authorized FTE employees oversee the plan's investments, provide education and outreach, process pension payments, receive contributions from employers, process retirement refunds and disability applications, maintain members' records, provide administrative service support for the agency, and respond to inquiries from active, inactive, and retired NMERB members.